lume/variable/README.md

 lastName.on('change', log)
 age.on('change', log)
 hairColor.on('change', log)
-favoriteFood.on('change', log) // Don't forget to add this line too!
+favoriteFood.on('change', log) // <-------- Don't forget to add this line too!
 ```

-We can see the event pattern is more error prone (we can forget to register the
+Not only is the event pattern more verbose, but it is more error prone because
-event handler).
+we can forget to register the event handler: we had to modify the code in two
+places in order to add logging of the `favoriteFood` value.

-Here's where it gets interesting.
+Here's where it gets interesting!

 Reactive computations allow us to decouple the reactivity implementation from
 places where we need reactivity, and to focus on the code we want to write.